pairlab/SlotFormer/README.md

 ## Experiments

+### Important Notes

-**This codebase is tailored to Slurm GPU clusters with preemption mechanism.
+**This codebase is tailored to Slurm GPU clusters with preemption mechanism.**
 For the configs, we mainly use RTX6000 with 24GB memory (though many experiments don't require so much memory).
-Please modify the code accordingly if you are using other hardware settings**:
+Please modify the code accordingly if you are using other hardware settings:

 -   Please go through `scripts/train.py` and change the fields marked by `TODO:`
 -   Please read the config file for the model you want to train.
     We use DDP with multiple GPUs to accelerate training.
     You can use less GPUs to achieve a better memory-speed trade-off

+**We provide a unified script `scripts/train.py` to train all models used in this project.**
+You should always call it in the root directory of this repo (i.e. calling `python scripts/train.py xxx`).

+### Dataset Preparation

+Please refer to [data.md](docs/data.md) for steps to download and pre-process each dataset.